 Located 15 minutes from the center of the world, Liberty Harbor RV Park in New Jersey offers tour buses into NYC.
 The park is also a few blocks from the Grove Street rapid transit station into Lower Manhattan and the NY Waterway ferry to Pier 11.

 While the park is utilitarian, it offers full-service sites for over 50 RVs.
-Liberty RV additionally has WiFi, 24 hour security, full restrooms with hot showers, and a restaurant and bar.
+Liberty RV additionally has WiFi, 24-hour security, full restrooms with hot showers, and a restaurant and bar.
 While camping in the park, keep an eye out for a view of the Statue of Liberty.
 You can see the back of her facing into the harbor.

 2. Eagle Tree RV Park, near Seattle

 The burgeoning city of Seattle is not the easiest place to find an RV park.
 If you want to be close to the Space Needle and the hotbed of Amazon, you will have to go out a bit.
-But it’s not so bad since you will find yourself in the charming Norwegian community of Poulsbo.
+But it’s not so bad since you will find yourself near the charming Norwegian community of Poulsbo.

 3. Flying Saucer RV Park, near Denver

 The city of Denver seems to have it all.
 Parks, pro sports, shopping, restaurants, and a very walkable downtown corridor.
 It’s still easily accessible by public transportation as well.

 The bus and light rail system is constantly being updated and stops just five minutes from the Flying Saucer RV Park in the North Central area of the city.
 The riverside park has 162 full RV sites and free WiFi.
 The park also has hot showers, laundry facilities, and is close to golf and fishing.

 Any open space of land in the Bay Area is as good as gold.
 One of the best is San Francisco RV Resort in Pacifica.
 This RV park is located on a bluff overlooking the Pacific Ocean and is only 15 miles from downtown San Francisco.